butler-julie/TheProfessorsModule/DSECOPColab.md

 Once you click the button you should get a pop-up to open the copy in a new tab.
 This copy can now be edited, changed, and saved to your Google Drive account and moved around your Google Drive account just like any other file.

+The below video walks you through the process of taking a modules from the DSECOP GitHub website and creating an editable copy which will save your work on your Google Drive account.

 (INSERT VIDEO HERE)

 ## Porting the Data to Your Google Drive Account

+Most of the modules come with a data file that is needed by the notebooks.
+For example, the Introduction to Data Science Libraries module has one data file, nuclear_data.tsv, which is used in the module's notebook.
+This file needs to be downloaded from GitHub and then uploaded to your Google Drive account in order be used by the Colab notebook.

 (INSERT VIDEO HERE)